weynelucas/python-xml-hl7/README.md

 ## Testing

-You can run tests locally using `unittest`
+You can run tests locally using `unittest` module

 ```
 cd python-xml-hl7